What are the risk factors for bladder cancer?

 The following risk factors have been linked to bladder cancer:

-Work exposure: Some chemicals have been linked to bladder cancer.
-Industries that use certain chemicals may put workers at risk if good safety practices are not followed.
-Those with the highest risks include the makers of rubber, leather, textiles, dyes, and paint products, as well as printing companies.
+Workplace chemical exposure: Workers in industries with higher risks of bladder cancer include the makers of rubber, leather, textiles, dyes, and paint products, as well as printing companies.
 Other workers with a higher risk of bladder cancer include painters, hairdressers, machinists, printers, and truck drivers.
 Smoking can increase the risk even more among these workers.

 Gender: Bladder cancer is much more common in men than in women.

-Chronic (on-going) bladder irritation and infections: Urinary infections, kidney stones, and bladder stones have been linked with bladder cancer, but it is not clear if they actually cause bladder cancer.
+Chronic (on-going) bladder irritation and infections: Urinary infections, kidney stones, bladder stones, and bladder catheters left in for a long time have been linked with bladder cancer, but it is not clear if they actually cause bladder cancer.

-Personal history of bladder (or other urothelial) cancer: People who have had a cancer in any part of the urinary tract have a higher chance of getting another tumor.
+Personal history of bladder (or other urothelial) cancer: People who have had a cancer in the lining of any part of the urinary tract have a higher chance of getting another tumor.

 Bladder birth defects: Before birth, there is a connection between the belly button and the bladder.
 Very rarely this connection doesn’t go away as it should, and cancer can start there.
-Another, very rare, birth defect called exstrophy can also lead to bladder cancer.
+Another rare birth defect called exstrophy can also lead to bladder cancer.

 Genes and family history: People whose family members have had bladder cancer have a higher risk.
 People who inherit certain gene syndromes also have a higher risk of bladder cancer.

-Earlier cancer treatment: Some drugs or radiation used to treat other cancers can increase the risk of bladder cancer.
+Prior cancer treatment: Some chemo drugs or radiation used to treat other cancers can increase the risk of bladder cancer.

-Arsenic: Arsenic in drinking water has been linked to a higher risk of bladder cancer.
+Arsenic: Arsenic in drinking water has been linked to a higher risk of bladder cancer in some parts of the world.

 Not drinking enough liquids: People who drink lots of liquids each day have a lower rate of bladder cancer.